staten-island-tech/object-oriented-adventures-zhou-dynasty/readme.md

 # Zhou Dynasty
-An adventure game created by Gary Zhou and Chuyuan Zhang, a great game that you should try out and of course, play again.
+An adventure game created after Gary Zhou, a great game that you should try out and of course, play again.

 ### Controls
 ```